 - Click again to select where you want the measured value to be displayed.

-The dimension object has three handles when selected.
-They are visible as white dots.
+The dimension object has three handles when it is selected.
 The middle handle lets you adjust the distance between the numeric value and an object that you are measuring.
 The handles on the ends define the distance to be measured.
 These handles can be snapped to the object's frame or handles.
 Once snapped, the dimension object will update its value when you move one of those objects.
 You may sometimes need to zoom in to snap a handle of a dimension object properly.

-The same measurement units are used for the rulers and dimensions.
+The same measurement units are used everywhere in the app including dimensions.
 You can change the measurement units in the Project section of the Settings panel.
 To hide the measurement units on the floor plan, use the Suppress Units option.

 To change the font, size or color of the text, use the 2D Properties tab of the Inspector.
 The font size remains the same when you choose another scale in the Project section of the Settings panel.